Do you suffer from bad breath?

 Here are some tips on how to get rid of bad breath:

-- clean your tongue before bed.
+- cleaning your tongue before bed.

-- replacement of old seals or bridges.
+- replacement of old fillings or bridges.

 - regular professional ultrasound cleaning of tartar.